ChalmersGU-data-structure-courses/dsabook/src/D12-queues-dynamic-arrays.md

         ...
         resizeArray(newCapacity):
             newArray = new Array(newCapacity)
-            for i in 0 to this.queueSize-1:
+            for i = 0 to this.queueSize-1:
                 j = (i + this.front) % this.internalArray.size()
                 newArray[i] = this.internalArray[j]
             this.internalArray = newArray